WECS

-WECS (90.1 FM) is a college radio station based in Windham, Connecticut, on the campus of Eastern Connecticut State University.
-The station broadcasts on 90.1 MHz with an effective radiated power (ERP) of 430 watts at a height above average terrain (HAAT) of 116 meters.
+WECS (90.1 FM) is a college radio station based in Windham, Connecticut, inside the Communication Building within Goddard Hall on the campus of Eastern Connecticut State University on Windham Street in Willimantic.
+The station broadcasts on 90.1 MHz with an effective radiated power (ERP) of 430 watts at a height above average terrain (HAAT) of 116 m.

 WECS began in the 1970s as a turntable mounted in a 3x4' square of plywood which sat atop a work sink in a janitor's closet in an old dormitory.
 This was not a licensed station.
 It ran at approximately 10 watts and was a pirate broadcaster.
 At the time, Eastern Connecticut State University was not yet accredited as a university.
 In the late 1970s, a movement was afoot to get a legitimate radio station for the communications department.
 This was orchestrated by former WCBS announcer Prof. John Zatowski.

 By 1982, test broadcasts had begun, and by 1984, WECS-FM was on air.
 In the succeeding decades, a number of long-time DJs have come and gone: Joe Standby, Bash, Robbo Retro, Alf ("The Alternative Xperience"), Mark E. Ramone, Beechnut, James 'DJ Ras J' McGurk, Gabriel Silverman and others.
-Marko, Hack, and Jeffrey Nash remain.
+DJs who remain include Christine Guarneiri, Dean Farrell, Mike "The Dog" Piercy, Arthur Rovozzo, Tom Goodin, and Art Heriot.
 Despite the stations relatively minor stature, a good number of its staff have moved on to work in the media industry.

 At present, WECS is a National Public Radio affiliate and John Zatowski the general manager.
 In July 2008, WECS moved into its new air studio.